pywind/codeart-extension/README.md

 > _"Open-Source, Native and a True GitHub Copilot Alternative for VS Code"_

+> [!WARNING]
+> The **Flexpilot VS Code extension** is no longer actively maintained.
+We will still try to address any issues or pull requests, but will not be adding new features.
+>
+> We have created `Flexpilot IDE` as its successor - a fork of VS Code with the Flexpilot extension pre-installed, along with powerful new features such as multi-file editing, an online web IDE, and more.
+>
+> 🚀 Click [here](https://ide.flexpilot.ai/?folder=web-fs://github/flexpilot-ai/flexpilot-ide/main) to experience it instantly Online.
+>
+> 📥 Click [here](https://flexpilot.ai/docs/getting-started#downloading-the-ide) to download the latest version of Flexpilot Desktop IDE for the best experience.

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/flexpilot-ai/vscode-extension/build.yml)
 [![License](https://img.shields.io/badge/license-GNU%20GPLv3-blue.svg)](LICENSE)
 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/flexpilot.flexpilot-vscode-extension)